cyberpirate/HugoPortfolio/content/post/jailUserManager.py.md

 Fix incorrect permissions on mounted files in FreeNAS and add relevant users/groups to any jails that need access to files.

 ## Implementation
 This python script scans the configured folders for incorrect permissions and fixes them.
-It also scans any jails for missing users/groups and adds them if neccessary.
+It also scans any jails for missing users/groups and adds them if necessary.

 ## Completed
  - Scans for incorrect permissions